Gyromorphs: a new class of functional disordered materials

-In gyromorphs, liquid-like translational disorder coexists with a ring of extensive peaks, resulting in quasi-long-range rotational order.
+In gyromorphs, liquid-like isotropic neighborhoods coexist with a ring of extensive $S(k)$ peaks, resulting in quasi-long-range rotational order.
 These structures are thus fundamentally distinct from any previously known materials, as they reconcile seemingly contradictory features.
-We successfully generate finite gyromorphs with up to $G \sim 10^3$ peaks, whose heights surpass the peak intensities of finite quasicrystals obtained by usual deterministic methods~\cite{deBruijn1981,deBruijn1986} (see Appendix).
-Remarkably, we uncover a duality between the structure factor and pair correlation functions of gyromorphs and quasicrystals, suggesting that, at high rotational symmetries, gyromorphs may outperform quasicrystals as bandgap materials.
-Using a coupled dipoles approximation~\cite{Lax1951,Lax1952,Carminati2021}, we thus demonstrate that gyromorphs outmatch previous candidate systems in $2d$ as isotropic bandgap materials, for both vector and scalar waves~\cite{supp}.
+We successfully generate finite gyromorphs with up to $G \sim 10^3$ peaks, whose heights surpass the peak intensities of finite quasicrystals obtained by usual deterministic methods~\cite{deBruijn1981,deBruijn1986}, see End Matter (EM).
+Remarkably, we uncover a duality between the structure factor and pair correlation functions of gyromorphs and quasicrystals~\cite{supp}.
+Using a coupled dipoles approximation~\cite{Lax1951,Lax1952,Carminati2021}, we thus demonstrate that gyromorphs outmatch previous candidate systems in $2d$ as low-index isotropic bandgap materials, for both vector and scalar waves~\cite{supp}.
 Finally, we demonstrate that gyromorphs can be extended to $3d$ structures exhibiting \textit{complete} isotropic bandgaps, as well as to ``polygyromorphs'' with multiple rings of peaks, resulting in multiple bandgaps in a single system.

 \textit{Generating gyromorphs --} To generate gyromorphs, we use the Fast Reciprocal-Space Correlator (FReSCo)~\cite{Shih2023}.
 We use the NUwNU (non-uniform real space with non-uniform k-space constraints) variant, which imposes constraints at continuous reciprocal space positions, assuming free boundary conditions for the point pattern.
-Starting from an initially uncorrelated random point pattern with $N$ points, we optimize it to display $G$ high peaks (each with target height $N$) regularly spaced on a ring, thereby creating a $G$-fold gyromorph (see SM~\cite{supp}).
+Starting from an initially uncorrelated random point pattern with $N$ points, we optimize it to display $G$ $\mathcal{O}(N)$-high peaks regularly spaced on a ring while forbidding overlaps, thereby creating a $G$-fold gyromorph (see SM~\cite{supp}).